-But just how did the makers of this, frankly unbelievable, sake pull-off this amazing feat?
-Origin Sake received the following statement from their company president explaining just how they did it and why.
+But just how did the makers of this frankly unbelievable sake pull-off this feat?
+Origin Sake received the following statement from their company president explaining exactly how they did it and why.

 In the end, we abandoned this plan and simply left the rice polishing machine to its own devices.
 For two whole years it clattered away at full pace (#sustainability) until all we could hear was the sound of whooshing air from within.
 It was at that moment that we knew we had done it, and as polishing any further would have required the use of the Large Hadron Collider, we decided to commence brewing.

 However, for some reason, we couldn't manage to get a successful fermentation with the remaining dust particles that we had carefully swept off the floor using an ancient technique called houki-souji.
 After much soul searching, and a holiday to France, our master brewer finally came up with the ingenious idea of using a new secret ingredient to help kick-start the yeast.
 Lo and behold, it worked, and after a Single Fermentation, sorry, simple fermentation, our masterpiece was finally ready for bottling.

 When we first tasted it with our staff, the sake was almost completely intolerable to changes in temperature and seemed to lose all of its vitality if left open for any longer than 5 days.
 With results like that, we knew we were onto a world-beater!"